-This statement describes the way in which students whose active military duty during a time of national emergency requires sudden withdrawal or prolonged absence from the College of William & Mary may seek tuition relief, refund of payments, and readmission.
+This section describes the way in which students whose active military duty during a time of national emergency requires sudden withdrawal or prolonged absence from the College of William & Mary may seek tuition relief, refund of payments, and readmission.

 William & Mary students in the military reserves or the National Guard who are called to active duty after the beginning of a semester or summer session or active duty personnel may consider two options with the Dean of Students in determining enrollment status with the university.
 The same options are offered to active duty personnel who are transferred unexpectedly as a result of the activation of Reserve or National Guard units.

-Students may withdraw from all courses as of the effective date of the orders toreport to active duty.
-Upon withdrawal, all tuition and fee charges are cancelled and appropriate refunds are processed promptly for the session in progress.
+Students may withdraw from all courses as of the effective date of the orders to report to active duty.
+Upon withdrawal, all tuition and fee charges are cancelled and appropriate refunds will be processed promptly for the session in progress.
 Payments received for future semesters are also refunded.
 Disposition of refunds for students credited with financial aid funds are governed by state or federal refund regulations for the appropriate aid program.

 Textbooks purchased for the current semester may be presented, with a copy of the applicable military orders, to the College Bookstore for a full refund.

 Students may take a grade of incomplete in some, or all courses, and take a leave of absence from the College as of the effective date of the orders to report to active duty.
 The conditions for completing coursework and receiving a regular grade must be agreed upon in writing by the student and the instructor of the course(s) in which the student is enrolled.
 There will be no refund(s) issued for housing or textbooks.
 Upon separation from active duty, students may complete the coursework within one semester of readmission.
 Extension of incompletes may be possible beyond that point with faculty and dean approval.